pad

 Some of the first settlers of this name or some of its variants were: John and Thomas Abram who were among the first settlers in North America, settling in Virginia in 1635 and 1653 respectively; William Abrams settled in Maryland in 1733.

-Note: A Coat of Arms is sometimes also called a FAMILY SHIELD, CODE OF ARMS, FAMILY SEAL OR FAMILY CREST
+Note: A Coat of Arms is sometimes referred to as a FAMILY SHIELD, CODE OF ARMS, FAMILY SEAL OR FAMILY CREST